TimWolla/haproxy-auth-request/README.md

 ## The Details

-The Lua script will make a HTTP request to the *first* server in the given backend that is *not* marked as `DOWN`.
+The Lua script will make a HTTP request to the *first* server in the given backend that is either marked as `UP` or that does not have checks enabled.
 This allows for basic health checking of the auth-request backend.
 If you need more complex processing of the request forward the auth-request to a separate haproxy *frontend* that performs the required modifications to the request and response.

 The requested URL is the one given in the second parameter.